Travinkel/belsign-photo-doc/docs/project/handouts/ProjectDescription.md

 You must use the 3-layered architecture.

-You must use design patterns in design and implementation and these must be documented in the report.
+You must use design patterns in design and implementation and these must be documented in the reportAggregate.

 At least one of the core classes must be tested through an automated JUnit test.

-Installation guides, passwords and other information needed by examiners, must be prepared and included in appendices to the report.
+Installation guides, passwords and other information needed by examiners, must be prepared and included in appendices to the reportAggregate.

 Exam Project
 Bog